-In the last years, extended culture of all embryos, has increased, although day 2-3 stage embryos is still in majority for fresh cycles.
-Transfer of blastocysts now constitutes 99% of all transfers with cryopreserved embryos and 33% of fresh transfers.
+In the last years, extended culture of all embryos has increased.
+Transfer of blastocysts now constitutes 99% of all transfers with cryopreserved embryos.

 Freezing of unfertilized oocytes, a technique very much improved in recent years, is used by both public and private clinics.
 Since the woman's age is very important in determining the quality of her oocytes, oocyte freezing is increasing mainly among women younger than 39 years.